37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Elves.

-Why it stumps people: This catches even hardcore Tolkien fans who remember the films but haven’t read The Silmarillion.
-On screen, Orcs look like corrupted men.
-In the published Silmarillion, Morgoth twisted captured Elves into the first Orcs during the First Age, a detail that rewrites how you see every Orc in the story.
-Tolkien himself later questioned this origin in unpublished notes, proposing alternatives including corrupted Men and soulless beasts, but the Elf-corruption account remains the standard answer.
+Even hardcore fans miss this one if they know the films but skipped The Silmarillion.
+On screen, Orcs read as corrupted men.
+In the published Silmarillion, Morgoth twisted captured Elves into the first Orcs during the First Age.
+Learn that, and every Orc in the story looks different.
+Tolkien later second-guessed the origin in unpublished notes, floating corrupted Men and soulless beasts as alternatives, but the Elf-corruption account is still the standard answer.

 10. Which language is written on the One Ring?
 (Easy)